kgd-al/abrain/doc/src/usage/evolution.rst

 This section focuses on using the library in an evolutionary context.
 It showcases:

-    * how to include `abrain.Genome` into another class
+    * how to include :class:`abrain.Genome` into another class
     * how to use the configuration
     * how to actually produce novel solutions